oban-bg/oban/README.md

 ## Contributing

-To run the Oban test suite you must have PostgreSQL 12+ and SQLite3 3.37+ running.
+To run the Oban test suite you must have PostgreSQL 12+ and MySQL 8+ running.
 Follow these steps to create the database, create the database and run all migrations:

 ```bash
 mix test.setup